 Most special equipment must be prescribed by a VAC approved health care professional (find one here), and often must also be recommended by another health care professional.
 For health care professionals to become VAC approved, you must apply through Medavie Blue Cross.

 If ordering the product through a VA approved provider, they will bill the VA directly, and the Veteran is not required to pay out of pocket for the unit.
+Braze Mobility has been approved by Medavie Blue Cross as a VA provider.
 If not, all payment must be made up front by the Veteran, and later reimbursed by the VA.
-Original payment receipts must be sent to the VA National Reimbursement Centre, PO Box 6700 Moncton, NB E1C 0T8.

 Canada is home to many different assistive technology start-up companies, that create user-based innovations focused on increasing independence and mobility.
 An example of an innovation that can help Veterans who use wheelchairs are Braze Mobility blind spot sensors for wheelchairs, which provide the user with multi-modal feedback about objects in their environment, making navigating tight spaces and avoiding collisions easier!
 Learn more about Braze systems here.
 In order to receive funding for innovative products with no product code in funding organisations, contact the company and they will work with you to find ways to make the product affordable!